jst-build/jst/doc/concepts/alternative-mirrors.md

   given) over URLs with other host names.

-### `just-import-git` to support mirror specifications
+### `jst-import-git` to support mirror specifications

-As multi-repository specifications are often generated from a description of the local repositories by a chain of `just-import-git` invocations, this tool needs to be able to also insert a `"mirrors"` field for the repository imported.
+As multi-repository specifications are often generated from a description of the local repositories by a chain of `jst-import-git` invocations, this tool needs to be able to also insert a `"mirrors"` field for the repository imported.
 Therefore, this tool was extended by an option `--mirror` where multiple occurrences accumulate